TorchAblaze/portfolio/README.md

 MIT License.

-All photos including the background picture were taken by Tiffany Greathead
+All photos including the background pictures were taken by Tiffany Greathead

+Animations were created with the guidance of [Online Tutorials](https://www.youtube.com/watch?v=FAF6iy2eUyw) and [Codepen](https://codepen.io/arickle/pen/XKjMZY)

 Copyright (c) 2021 **_Tiffany Greathead_**